-The Child Food Insecurity 2012 Study shows Connecticut’s overall child food insecurity rate is 18.8 percent, or 151,530 children state wide.
-This number is unchanged from last year’s overall rate of 18.9 percent.
+Map The Meal Gap 2015 study shows Connecticut’s overall child food insecurity rate is 19 percent, or 152,990 children state wide.
 Food insecurity is a phrase used by the USDA to describe lack of consistent access to adequate amounts of food for an active, healthy life.

 Findings for the counties served by Connecticut Food Bank:

 Total 18.1% 103,400

 The Map the Meal Gap 2015 is supported by the Howard G. Buffett Foundation and Nielsen.
 That data provides a detailed look at the food budget needed by families struggling with hunger, which in Connecticut is an estimated $253 million or $17.11 per week for each food insecure person.

 An executive summary and interactive map are available at map.feedingamerica.org.

 Connecticut Food Bank works with local growers, retailers, the food industry and community supporters to provide nutritious food to children who struggle with hunger.
 Watch this PSA produced for us by Feeding America that thanks all the “angels” who help.